UNINETTSigma2/documentation/apps/matlab.md

 ## Job script
 Job script for standard Matlab program for 1 compute node (eg myprogram.m).
-Copy the text below into a file (named eg job.sh), and change --account and --job-name
+Copy the text below into a file (named eg job.sh), and change --account, --job-name and license link

 ```
 #!/bin/bash